 Adventure

-27 Waterfalls of Damajagua: Complete Guide from Cabarete
+Cabarete to 27 Waterfalls Damajagua: Drive Time, Directions & Complete Guide

-The bucket-list day trip — everything you need to know before you jump in.
+30 minutes from Cabarete by car.
+The bucket-list day trip — everything you need to know before you go.

 Ask anyone who's done the 27 Waterfalls of Damajagua what they thought, and you'll almost always get the same answer: it was the best day of the trip.
 Hike up through mountain rainforest, then work your way back down through a series of natural waterfall pools — jumping, sliding, and swimming through each one.
 It sounds straightforward.
 The reality is more spectacular than the description suggests.